marblejs/docs/overview/routing.md

 }
 ```

-For parisng and decoding URL parameters, Marble.js makes use of [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) libray.
+For parsing and decoding URL parameters, Marble.js makes use of [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) library.

 {% hint style="danger" %}
 All properties and values in `req.params` object are untrusted and should be validated before trusting.